vegaprotocol/vega/README.md

 ### GraphQL

 [GraphQL](https://graphql.org/) is an open-source data query and manipulation language for APIs, and a runtime for fulfilling queries with existing data, originally developed at Facebook.
-The [Client UI](https://gitlab.com/vega-protocol/client) uses the GraphQL API to retrieve data including streaming of events.
+The [Console](https://github.com/vegaprotocol/console) uses the GraphQL API to retrieve data including streaming of events.

 The GraphQL API is defined by a [schema](gateway/graphql/schema.graphql).
 External clients will use this schema to communicate with Vega.